 BLU-945 is a selective and potent investigational inhibitor of the activating EGFR L858R mutation and on-target T790M and C797X resistance mutations.
 Early data from the ongoing dose escalation part of the Phase 1/2 trial of BLU-945, which we refer to as our SYMPHONY trial, were presented at the American Association for Cancer Research (AACR) Annual Meeting in April 2022.
 BLU-945 demonstrated dose-dependent decreases in EGFR variant allele fractions via circulating tumor DNA (ctDNA) analysis and radiographic tumor reductions.
 BLU-945 was generally well-tolerated, with no significant adverse events (AEs) associated with wild-type EGFR inhibition.
-In the second quarter of 2022, we initiated a BLU-945 and osimertinib combination dose-escalation cohort in the ongoing Phase 1/2 SYMPHONY trial.
+In the second half of 2022, we initiated a BLU-945 and osimertinib combination dose-escalation cohort in the ongoing Phase 1/2 SYMPHONY trial.
 In October 2022, preclinical data presented at the EORTC-NCI-AACR Molecular Targets and Cancer Therapeutics Symposium showed that BLU-945 in combination with osimertinib prolonged tumor regression and survival in EGFR L858R-driven, treatment-naïve, patient-derived xenograft models.

 In November 2022, at our Investor Day, we reported updated monotherapy dose escalation data from the SYMPHONY trial showing BLU-945 was generally well-tolerated and led to target ctDNA responses and tumor shrinkage.
 In the late-line setting, significant off-target resistance was identified at baseline and end-of-treatment by ctDNA analysis, leading us to prioritize clinical development of BLU-945 in combination with osimertinib in the first line, where we do not expect multiple overlapping driver mutations.
-Additionally, at our Investor Day we reported early SYMPHONY trial dose escalation data showing BLU-945 in combination with osimertinib has been generally well-tolerated to-date.
-We plan to provide an initial clinical data update on SYMPHONY trial expansion for the combination of BLU-945 and osimertinib in first-line EGFR L858-positive NSCLC in the second half of 2023.
+At our Investor Day, we reported early SYMPHONY trial dose escalation data showing BLU-945 in combination with osimertinib has been generally well-tolerated to-date.
+In June 2023, we presented updated monotherapy dose escalation data from the SYMPHONY trial at the American Society of Clinical Oncology (ASCO) Annual Meeting, and initial combination therapy data evaluating BLU-945 in combination with osimertinib in patients with late-line, osimertinib-refractory, EGFR-mutant NSCLC.
+BLU-945 monotherapy and in combination with osimertinib showed evidence of clinical activity and was generally well tolerated, with infrequent adverse events (AEs) associated with wildtype EGFR inhibition.
+Dose escalation studies are ongoing to reach the recommended Phase 2 dose (RP2D) and progress to dose expansion with BLU-945 in combination with osimertinib for first-line treatment of patients with EGFR L858R-positive NSCLC.